siffiejoe/lua-moon/README.md

 the `luaL_Reg` array (functions starting with double underscores `__` go into the metatable, the rest goes into a table used by the `__index` metafield).
-In case a metatable with the same name already exists, this function raises an error.
-The `userdata_size` is stored in the metatable for `moon_newobject` -- use a size of 0 to prohibit use of `moon_newobject` (e.g. for incomplete types).
+In case a metatable with the same name already exists, an error is raised.
+The `userdata_size` is stored in the metatable for the `moon_newobject` function -- use a size of 0 to prohibit use of `moon_newobject` (e.g. for incomplete types).
 If `nup` is non-zero, it pops those upvalues from the current Lua stack top and makes them available to all registered functions (metamethods *and* methods).
 In case the object type has an `__index` function *and* methods, the original `__index` function will be called with two extra